chat-sdk/docs/README.md

 NM.events().sourceOnMain()
 ```

-When you subscribe to this source, you will recieve a stream of `NetworkEvent` objects.
+When you subscribe to this source, you will receive a stream of `NetworkEvent` objects.
 You can also apply filters.
 For example:

 ```
 NM.events().sourceOnMain()